idesign0/ros2_macos/ros-planning/README.md

 ```bash
 source ~/.zshrc
 ```
-## Test Nav2 with TurtleBot4 Silulator
+## Test Nav2 with TurtleBot4 Simulator

 To get started with the TurtleBot4 simulation and Navigation2 (Nav2), refer to the official TurtleBot4 simulator demo: